Clergy Spouses

 Clergy Support Trust

 Clergy Support Trust can provide financial assistance to clergy and families experiencing financial difficulties or hardship.
-You can apply annually for two emergency grants of up to £500 each, plus a more substantial grant for financial support, and a grant for wellbeing support (holidays/wellbeing initiatives) included in this can also be retraining for spouses.
-It is means tested and the rough guideline is either a home owner with less than £16,000 in the bank or a non-home owner with under £200,000 in the bank.
-Beth Cater can offer support for the application process.
-You can apply directly online or contact them: 0800 389 5192/help@clergysupport.org.uk.
-The emergency grants are relatively straight forward, with a longer process being required for the more substantial grants.
+These include emergency grants of a few hundred pounds, a more substantial grant for financial support, a grant for wellbeing support (holidays and other wellbeing initiatives) and can also include retraining for spouses.
+These grants are means-tested.
+You can apply directly online or contact them: 0800 389 5192/help@clergysupport.org.uk..
 You can find further details here at Clergy Support Trust.
-They even have support for people with sleeping difficulties.

 St Luke’s for Clergy